 - Lite plan: The ability to export projects now requires the Standard or Enterprise plan.

-If you have an analytical asset, for example, a notebook, or a job that uses an environment that is no longer available, you will see a message to select a different environment.
+If you have an operational asset, for example, a notebook, or a job that uses an environment that is no longer available, you will see a message to select a different environment.
 See Changing your environment.

 If you need more compute resources, upgrade to the Watson Studio Standard or Enterprise plan.
 See Upgrading Watson Studio.